2751 NE Douglas St - Lee's Summit, MO 64064

 Whether you’re starting your private pilot license (PPL), advancing to an instrument rating, or pursuing a commercial pilot certificate, this new 529 flexibility can significantly reduce your financial burden and help you stay focused on what truly matters , becoming a safe, skilled, and confident pilot.

-student pilot walking toward aircraft Training for your dreams just got more accessible with the 2025 529 expansion.
+Profile view of a pilot smiling while flying a plane Training for your dreams just got more accessible with the 2025 529 expansion.

 If you’d like help understanding whether your flight training program qualifies, contact your 529 plan administrator or reach out to Summit Flight Academy.
 Our team can guide you through enrollment and connect you with resources to make your aviation journey smoother and more affordable.